MayaPrykhodko/MayaPrykhodko.github.io/readme.md

-•	Successfully implemented actual weather data for three cities;
+•	Successfully implemented actual weather data, default for three cities;
 •	Created a customizable theme feature using the useContext hook;
 •	Utilized the useEffect hook to update weather information and the date dynamically;
+•   Added rain and umbrellas animations.